AlexBelin/Memory-Game/README.md

 # Memory-Game

 Just a little memory game in pure JS.
 Graphisms from Rayman, Wakfu and Dofus.
+The objective is to flip and match all the turned-down cards.

 You will find some JS prototypes, event listener attached to prototype and CSS3 effects / animations...